MarcSainvil/project-nyan-Cat/README.md

 Features and Enhancements MADE BY ME
 Minor Change: More Players
-New Player Characters: I've added more player characters for you to choose from.
-Each character comes with a unique appearance, adding variety and personalization to the gameplay.
-Major Change: Scoring System
+New Player Characters: I've added more player characters for you to begin with, Major Change: Scoring System
 Score System: I implemented a scoring system that rewards players for surviving longer and avoiding enemies.
-Your score will increase over time, and you can track it during the game.
+Your score will increase over time.
 How to Play
 Open the Game: Launch the game by opening the index.html file in your web browser.
 Choose Your Character: Select your preferred player character from the available options.